California Nurse Aide Registry

 How to Become a CNA in California

-The California Nurse Aide Registry requires individuals to complete a state-approved program of a minimum of 100 hours of supervised training and 60 hours of classroom instruction in order to apply for certification as nurse assistants in California.
+The California Nurse Aide Registry, or the California CNA Registry, requires individuals to complete a state-approved program of a minimum of 100 hours of supervised classes and 60 hours of classroom instruction in order to apply for certification as nurse assistants in California.

 - Nurse Assistant Certification Exam Registration Application